Tony Robbins Net Worth

 Tony Robbins net worth: Tony Robbins is an American success coach, professional public speaker, actor, and self-help author who has a net worth of $600 million dollars.
 Tony Robbins rose to fame in the late 80s thanks to his infomercials that promoted popular seminars and self-help books.
 Today he owns 33 companies in various industries that reportedly generate a combined $1 billion+ in annual revenue.

 Early Life: Tony Robbins was born Anthony J, Mahovoric on February 29, 1960 in North Hollywood, California.
 He is the oldest of three children.
-After his parents divorced when he was 7, Anthony's mom married a semi-professional baseball player named Jim Robbins.
-When Anthony was 12, he was legally adopted by Anthony and took on his last name.
-The family lived in Azusa, California and Anthony attended Glendora High School, where he was student body president his senior year.
+After his parents divorced when he was 7, Tony's mom married a semi-professional baseball player named Jim Robbins.
+When Tony was 12, he was legally adopted by Jim and took on his last name.
+The family lived in Azusa, California and Tony attended Glendora High School, where he was student body president his senior year.
 During high school a pituitary tumor caused Anthony to grow ten inches in a very short period.
 As a result, today he stands at 6 feet 7 inches and still has a deep voice.

 In 1983, Tolly Burkan taught Robbins how to fire-walk.
 This would become his signature event at future seminars and events.

 In 1988, Tony released his very first infomercial.
 The infomercial was produced by future direct-response multi-media behemoth Guthy-Renker, makers of Proactiv.
 The infomercial positioned Tony as a "peak performance coach".
 Early infomercials featured celebrity endorsers like Martin Sheen and ex-NFL player Fran Tarkenton who praised Tony for helping them reach personal goals.

 The infomercials promoted Tony's audio tapes which became extremely successful, selling many millions of copies.